Square-Root Cancellation, Averages over Hyperplanes, and the Structure of Finite Rings: Introduction

 \section{Introduction}

-The square root law is a useful and ubiquitous heuristic which roughly says we should expect the following type of bound to hold:
+The square-root law is a useful and ubiquitous heuristic which predicts the following type of bound:

 This heuristic arises all over analysis.
-For example, with high probability a one dimensional discrete random walk will be within distance $C\sqrt{N}$ of the origin after $N$ steps.
-If one takes a random subset $S$ of $(\mathbb{Z}/N\mathbb{Z})^d$, then its Fourier transform will satisfy a square-root bound up to a logarithmic factor (\cite{Babai} Theorem 5.14).
+For example, with high probability a one-dimensional discrete random walk will be within distance $C\sqrt{N}$ of the origin after $N$ steps.
+If one takes a random subset $S$ of $(\mathbb{Z}/N\mathbb{Z})^d$, then its Fourier transform will satisfy a square-root bound up to a logarithmic factor (\cite{Babai} theorem 5.14).
 For a number-theoretic manifestation, the Riemann hypothesis is equivalent to the statement that

-for all $\epsilon$ greater than $0$, where $\mu$ is the M\" obius function; for easier interpretability, in this equivalence the M\" obius function $\mu$ may be replaced by Liouville's function $\lambda$, so that the Riemann hypothesis roughly states that the parity of the number of prime factors of a number behaves like a random variable.
+for all $\epsilon$ greater than $0$, where $\mu$ is the M\"obius function; for a more intuitive interpretation, in this equivalence the M\"obius function $\mu$ may be replaced by Liouville's function $\lambda$, so that the Riemann hypothesis roughly states that the parity of the number of prime factors of the integers behaves like a sequence of independent unbiased Bernoulli trials.
 The square-root law has many further manifestations in number theory; the interested reader should see Mazur's wonderful survey \cite{Mazur}.

 In this paper, we will work with an operator-theoretic formulation of the square-root law.
-Suppose that $A$ is an operator which averages a \textit{mean zero} function $f(x)$ over a set $S = S(x)$ of dimension $d_S$ not dependent on $x$ within the vector space $\Field{q}^d$.
-Assuming the operator is ``reasonable,'' we expect a bound of the form
+Suppose that $A$ is an operator which sums a \textit{mean-zero} function $f(x)$ over a set $S = S(x)$ of dimension $d_S$ not dependent on $x$ within the vector space $\Field{q}^d$.
+The square-root law predicts that ``most'' such operators should obey a bound of the form